RParkerE/RParkerE/README.md

 Feel free to browse through this site to discover more about my background, explore my resume, and delve into some of the projects I am eager to showcase.

 ---

-Remember to replace `"path_to_your_image"` with the actual path or URL to your image.